-The HKSAR has a two-tier system of representative government.
 The Legislative Council enacts laws, examines and approves budgets introduced by the Government, and approves taxation and public expenditure.
-All 70 members of the Legislative Council are elected, with a four-year term of office in general.
-At the local level, 18 District Councils advise on district affairs.
-There are a total of 479 seats in District Councils, comprising 452 elected seats and 27 ex-officio seats.
-The term of office of members of the sixth-term District Conuncils is four years from 1 January 2020 to 31 December 2023.
+All 70 members of the Legislative Council are elected, with a four-year term of office in general 1.
+The 18 District Councils, which are not organs of political power, advise the Government on district affairs.
+In the sixth-term District Councils, there are a total of 479 seats, comprising 452 elected seats and 27 ex-officio seats.
+Members' term of office is four years, from 1 January 2020 to 31 December 2023.
+Pursuant to the National People's Congress' Decision on Improving the Electoral System of the Hong Kong Special Administrative Region and the amended Annex II to the Basic Law adopted by the Standing Committee of the National People's Congress, the Legislative Council shall be composed of 90 members from the seventh term of the Legislative Council onwards.
 Administrative Structure Under the Political Appointment System introduced in 2002, Secretaries of Departments and Directors of Bureaux are political appointees with political responsibility for matters falling within their respective portfolios.
-In 2008, two additional layers of political appointees, namely Deputy Directors of Bureaux and Political Assistants, were created to help with political work.
+In 2008, two additional layers of political appointees, Deputy Directors of Bureaux and Political Assistants, were created to help with political work.
 The civil service, the backbone of the Government, continues to assist in policy formulation and implementation.

-Rule of Law

-The rule of law and the independence of the judiciary are deeply rooted in Hong Kong's legal system and are well recognised internationally.
+Rule of Law The rule of law and the independence of the judiciary are deeply rooted in Hong Kong's legal system and are well recognised internationally.
 The rights and freedoms of Hong Kong residents are fully protected and safeguarded by the rule of law, an independent judiciary, a comprehensive legal aid system and a free and vibrant press.

-Judiciary

-An important factor of the HKSAR's success is its judicial system, which operates on the principle of independence from the executive branch and the legislature - factors fundamental to the common law system.
-The courts make their own judgments in disputes involving private individuals, corporate bodies or the Government itself.
+Judiciary As prescribed in the Basic Law, the HKSAR has been authorised by the National People's Congress to exercise independent judicial power, including the power of final adjudication.
+It has also been stated in express terms that the HKSAR's courts shall exercise judicial power independently, free from any interference.
+Members of the judiciary shall be immune from legal action in the performance of their judicial functions.
+As reflected in their judicial oath, in exercising their judicial power, judges are constitutionally required to determine and handle cases strictly in accordance with the law and legal principles.
 The Chief Justice heads the Judiciary, assisted in overall administration by the Judiciary Administrator.

-LIVING IN HONG KONG

-Court of Final Appeal

-The Court of Final Appeal (CFA), the highest appellate court in the HKSAR, is headed by the Chief Justice.
-The CFA consists of three permanent judges, a panel of four
+Court of Final Appeal The Court of Final Appeal (CFA), the highest appellate court in the HKSAR, is headed by the Chief Justice.
+The CFA consists of three permanent judges, a panel of four non-permanent